-Written by FMC Executive member Tony Walton, this article was originally published in the November 2022 issue of Backcountry magazine.
+Written by FMC Executive member Tony Walton, this article was originally published in the November 2022 issue of Backcountry magazine and now updated as at October 2023.
 We’ve reproduced it here as part of the Outdoor Community resource.
 If you’ve got extra tips or advice to give, then please get in touch.

 Background